bataseven/serial_animator/README.md

 # Serial Animator

 ## What is this?
-A python script to visualize the serial data on a real time plot.
+A python script to visualize the serial data on a real time moving plot.
 It utilizes matplotlib library to generate the plot.
 The script does the following:

 * Connects to and reads from a serial port.
 * Parses each line coming from the serial port into the labels and values.